RakenShahi/BE-Notes/README.md

 # BE-Notes
-Android application which provides PDF notes to engineering students of Purbanchal University and Tribhuwan University
+Android application which provides PDF notes to engineering students of Purbanchal University and Tribhuwan University.
+Built as a college project during 7th semester of Bachelor's degree.

 # Tools used
 Android Studio, Java, SQLite, Firebase(NoSQL)